 Do I need to bring a Bible?

 No!
-If you have a Bible then you will find it useful to bring, but if you don’t have a one then we have some you can borrow.
+If you have a Bible then you may find it useful to bring, but if you don’t have one then we have some you can borrow.
 If you’re more of a digital person then you can access the Bible from your phone or tablet too.

 Will people talk to me?